fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 ## Assignment
 Build a website for the module
-Include a page about yourself that covers the material of your presentation INclude a photo of yourself and the ting you made
+Include a page about yourself that covers the material of your presentation Include a photo of yourself and the ting you made